Brother Alexander, 1869

 Connor’s jaw dropped as he took in the sight.
 “My God.
 Am I dreaming?”

 Gold and silver dust collected into the shape of a person, an old silver-haired man who was wearing a white suit and a golden tie.
-He reached into his jacket for a pocket watch and smiled.
+He reached into his jacket for a golden pocket watch and smiled.
 “Ah, yes, I’m right on time.
 I’ve been looking forward to our meeting.”

 Brian shielded his eyes from the light.
 Alex stepped forward and shook the man’s hand.
 “My name is Alex.
 These are my classmates Connor, Jon, and Brian.”